 Description: Explores electrician theory and field application of transformers, test equipment, including management and leadership principles for supervisors, along with special equipment for security systems for the grid.
 45 hours lecture and 54 hours laboratory.
+(Letter grade only)

 Electrician Specialty Systems